fit-r2lab/r2lab.inria.fr/markdown/tuto-020-shell-tools.md

 The `deploy` subcommand allows you to pull and deploy the docker image selected with `--image` on the nodes selected with `--nodes`.
 The `--options` option allows you to give an array of argument to pass directly to the Docker Runtime.

-The `faraday.repo/tutorial` image is based on Ubuntu, so the `-t` and `-d` options are necessary for the Docker image to continue running.
+The `faraday.repo/tutorial` docker image is based on Ubuntu, so the `-t` and `-d` options are necessary for the Docker image to continue running after initial launch.

 To use the Docker container as your server to run the tutorials, please use port `2222` for SSH as `22` is reserved for the host OS.

+### Saving Docker images

+If you want to save a Docker container that you may have modified from its base image, you can use the [baleine save](https://github.com/haysberg/baleine/wiki/Save-a-custom-container) command.

+    baleine save --node 1 --name mycustomimage:1.0

 [Check out the wiki](https://github.com/haysberg/baleine/wiki) for exhaustive information on the different commands and options available.